 Saving a life is the aim of pediatric advanced life support (PALS).
 Timely assistance and intervention could mean the difference between life and death for a child or infant suffering from illness or injury.
 These responses are made to be easy enough to memorize and recall in stressful situations.
 PALS guidelines were created after thorough clinical research, a detailed analysis of the already used protocols, and patient case studies.

 What does it mean to be PALS certified?

 The PALS certification program uses learning stations and simulated clinical scenarios to actively push students to learn and practice life-saving techniques independently, in teams, and as team leaders.
-This certification guarantees that medical professionals have the knowledge and abilities to handle pediatric emergencies.
-It gives their patients the best care possible in a timely and efficient manner.
+This certification guarantees medical professionals the knowledge and abilities to handle pediatric emergencies.
+It gives its patients the best care possible in a timely and efficient manner.

 You must complete the PALS course to receive their PALS certification.
 There are two methods to achieve this: